niklaslundberg/Arbor.WebApi.Formatting.X-www-form-urlencoded/README.md

 If there are multiple key-value pairs with the same key then the values will be mapped to a string array.

     newUsers=Alice&newUsers=Bob

+will be mapped to an object of class

     public class NewUsersRequest
     {